 - Who might be best suited to assist me in obtaining the desired set of skills/knowledge that I need?

-It is highly recommended that students meet with the Community Engagement Coordinator to discuss desired APE placement.
+It is highly recommended that students meet with the Community Engagement Coordinator to discuss desired APEX placement.

 There are several resources the student can use to find a placement:

-- The MPH Program’s APE Opportunities webpage provides information about many potential APE sites, the type of work that the student will complete at the site, and contact information.
+- The MPH Program’s APEX Opportunities webpage provides information about many potential APEX sites, the type of work that the student will complete at the site, and contact information.

 - Attend lectures, seminars, and special events on campus to learn about different public health issues, ongoing projects and research at the university.